See below for information on Nannies, Nanny Shares, Mother's help and Au Pairs

 The level of pay that nannies receive will vary according to:

 The location of the position.
-Salary levels in London are higher, for example, because they are subject to weighting.
+Salary levels in London are higher, for example, because the cost of living is much higher.

 Whether the position is live-in or live-out.
-Live-out nannies earn approximately £20-£40 above the live-in wage.
+Live-out nannies historically earn approximately £50 above the live-in wage.

 The age, experience and/or qualifications of the nanny.
-A Montessori trained Nanny, for example, may expect a salary from £170 - 300 pw net.
+A Montessori trained Nanny, for example, may expect a salary from £400 -700 pw gross.

 The ages and number of children under the nanny’s charge.
-For example, the salary range for a qualified nanny looking after a new born baby is £150-£250 pw net.
+For example, the salary range for a qualified nanny looking after a new born baby is £350 - 600 pw gross, depending on location and hours.

 Mother's Help explained